Foundation Programme (FP)

 Although we wish for happiness, ignorance leads us to engage in negative actions, which are the main cause of all our suffering, therefore we need to develop our wisdom.
 If we do not cultivate a good heart, a selfish motivation destroys harmony and good relationships with others.
 We have no peace, and no chance to gain pure happiness.
 Without inner peace, outer peace is impossible.
 If we do not maintain a peaceful state of mind we are not happy even if we have ideal conditions.
 On the other hand, when our mind is peaceful we are happy even if our external conditions are unpleasant.
 Therefore, the development of these qualities is of utmost importance for our daily happiness.

-You are welcome to join the programme at any time.
+You are welcome to join the programme at any time, but as this is a more in-depth class we normally encourage people to start first with the drop-in classes.
 Please contact us to arrange a free taster session – email email@example.com or ask at one of our drop-in classes.

 When you join the Foundation Programme, you commit to studying one book – or section of a as appropriate.
 This can take differing lengths of time, depending on which book is being studied, and how far through we are.

 What to expect

 The programme consists of a dynamic combination of teachings, meditation, and discussion, all of which enable us to go deeper into the layers of meaning within each book that we study.
 All of this helps us to make real progress along our spiritual path.

 The programme runs to normal school term times.
 Each class consists of preliminary prayers, guided meditation and reading from the book with commentary and discussion.